RossanaPetrar/Cocktail-Library-Angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server.
+It will automatically open the browser to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run server` to have access to the json database and be able to use the website's CRUD functionalities.

 ## Code scaffolding